theresaabl/mastermind/TESTING.md

 Since the whole frontend of this project is provided by the [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template) to display the terminal view of the backend application in a modern web browser, it is not very useful to conduct extensive responsiveness testing.
 The relevant part of this project is the backend application which is displayed in the mock terminal and not the site that provides the mock terminal.

 However, the game is functional across most devices.
 It can be played without problems on Android mobile devices (even though responsiveness is lacking) but there are known issues with Apple mobile devices.
 On those, the user cannot input anything in the terminal and therefore the game cannot be played at all.
+See also the [Open Issues](#open-issues) section.

 ## Lighthouse Audit